duarte-pompeu/greatpytools2025/article.md

 **What about type checking?**

-I find it useful to write type hints and check them occasionally, but I usually don't enforce it
+I find it useful to write type hints and check them occasionally, but I usually don't enforce it:

 - early in the project: experimental code, not caring about types
 - late in the project: too many errors to enforce